j-bernardi/psds_eval/README.md

 3. **Cross-Trigger Tolerance Criterion threshold** (cf. Definition 4 article)
-    * Same as GTC, but applied to the system detections that intersect ground truths of any different classes.
+    * Same as GTC, but applied to the system detections that intersect ground truths of other classes of interest for detection, as distinct from false alarms which don’t intersect with any other label.

 Moreover, the calculation of the PSDS of a system can be configured to take into account several constraints: